leestott/contoso-sales-azure-openai-assistant/chainlit.md

-# Welcome to Chainlit! 🚀🤖
+# Welcome to Contoso Sales Assistant with the Azure OpenAI API 🚀🤖

+Version: 1.0.0

 Hi there, Developer! 👋 We're excited to have you on board.
 Chainlit is a powerful tool designed to help you prototype, debug and share applications built on top of LLMs.